MetaLang/d-articles/std variant is everything cool about d.md

 }
 ```

 And... that's it.
 We're done.
-No pain, no strain, and easy, understandable, _procedural_ code.
-We can then put our much-simplified
-implementation to work:
+No pain, no strain, no bleeding from the eyes.
+We can then put our much-simplified implementation to work:

 ```D
 Algebraic!(string, int, bool) v = "D rocks!";